perftool-incubator/crucible-examples/flexran/README.md

 To synthesize a script-mode run:

             "params": [
+                { "arg": "duration", "vals": ["60"], "role": "client" },
                 { "arg": "fec-mode", "vals": ["hw"], "role": "client" }, { "arg": "test-file", "vals": ["/opt/flexran/tests/nr5g/fd/testmac_fd_mu0_5mhz.cfg"], "role": "client" },
                 { "arg": "log-test", "vals": ["FD_12001"], "role": "client" }
             ]

 - vals is an array.
 For each value in the array, crucible orchestratrates one test iteration.
+- duration: is optional.
+It specifies the maximum duration the test may take.
+It helps the benchmark to timeout more precisely.
+This param is applicable per individual test.
 - fec-mode: valid values are "hw" and "sw" - As mentioned previously, flexran can run with or w/o FEC hardware.
 When fec-mode value is "sw", the L1 invokes its s/w-emulated method to perform the FEC function.
 W/o a working h/w FEC device, be sure to only use "sw".

 - 'useN' and 'test-file' support manual-mode and script-mode accordingly.

 - log-test: when we invoke 'runall' or script mode, "TESTFIEL=xxx ./l2.sh", the benchmark runs multiple tests.
 Currently the helper script only indexes one metric of one test.
 The 'log-test' variable specifies that test.
 The valid values for log-test are the test names i.e FD_1001.

-For XRAN, it needs one additional param, the *xran-devices*:
+For XRAN, it needs several additional params:

             "params": [
-                { "arg": "fec-mode", "vals": ["hw"], "role": "client" }, { "arg": "max-runtime", "vals": ["60"], "role": "client" },
                 { "arg": "xran-devices", "vals": [ "0000:4b:02.0,0000:4b:02.1" ], "role": "client" },
                 { "arg": "test-file", "vals": ["/opt/flexran/bin/nr5g/gnb/l1/orancfg/sub3_mu0_20mhz_4x4/gnb/testmac_clxsp_mu0_20mhz_hton_oru.cfg"], "role": "client" },
+                { "arg": "cc-num", "vals": [ "12" ], "role": "server" },
+                { "arg": "oru-dir",   "vals": ["/opt/flexran/bin/nr5g/gnb/l1/orancfg/sub3_mu0_20mhz_4x4/oru"], "role": "server" },
                 { "arg": "log-test", "vals": ["FD_1001"], "role": "client" }
             ]
 - xran-devices: contain the PCI addresses of two SRIOV VF devices that are used for fronthaul.
-- max-runtime: is optional.
-It specifies the maximum duration the test may take.
-It helps the benchmark to timeout more precisely.
-This param is applicable per individual test.
+Use lspci to locate them.
+- test-file: the XRAN test spec
+- cc-num: this params is for the RU/server.
+It contains the number of cell cites corresponding to the test spec'ed by test-file
+- oru-dir: this params is for the RU/server, It points the RU config file for the test spec;ed by test-file

 # Crucible Run Results